osa-ora/camel-k-samples/README.md

 ```
 kamel run AccountDataRoute.java --build-property quarkus.datasource.camel.db-kind=mysql -d mvn:io.quarkus:quarkus-jdbc-mysql  --config secret:my-datasource --dependency camel-jdbc
 ```
 In this command, we used build property, depdendencies and secret.
+Later on, we will see a different way to specify dependencies within the same integration file snippet.

 ### Update the Integration
 To update the integration, simply modify the code, re-run the run command and the integration will be updated automatically.